Kevin-Haigis-Lab/speclet/reports/crc-m1_CRC-model1.md

-from analysis import common_data_processing as dphelp from analysis import pymc3_analysis as pmanal from analysis import pymc3_sampling_api as pmapi from analysis.pymc3_models import crc_models
+from analysis import common_data_processing as dphelp from analysis import pymc3_analysis as pmanal from analysis import pymc3_sampling_api as pmapi from analysis import sampling_pymc3_models as sampling from analysis.context_managers import set_directory from analysis.pymc3_models import crc_models

 notebook_tic = time()